kgeyer/cs591-project/README.md

-Description of project scripts
+## Description of project contents
 May 2, 2020

-Preliminaries
+# Preliminaries
 1. Developed on MacOS (v10.15.4) with Python 3.7.7
 2. For the most part, this package requires standard Python modules (most recent versions).
 It relies on some packages that might not come with a standard